Nabawiyya Musa: Career

-She helped found a woman's magazine in Egypt called majallat al-fata ("the young woman's magazine") to which she contributed an autobiographical column called "my memoirs" from 1938-1942.
-These essays she later compiled into a book under the title "My history, by my pen."
+She helped found a woman's magazine in Egypt called majallat al-fata ("the young woman's magazine"), to which she contributed an autobiographical column called "my memoirs" from 1937 to 1942.
+She wrote 91 installments that were later compiled into a book under the title "My history, by my pen", and published by her own Alexandrian publishing house, making her one of the first Muslim women with a published autobiography.

 Feminist movement

 Nabawiyya Musa was an integral part in the feminist movement in Egypt.
 She stood out because many of her views echoed very strong Egyptian Nationalism as well as equal opportunities for women.
 Along with highlighting the education of women, she was also a leading role model in breaking down the social constructs of women.
 She and her partners in the feminist movement believed that a radical call for unveiling of women was not needed in the beginning of the movement because Egypt was not ready to accept it.
 However, after attending a conference in Rome in 1923, she, along with Huda Shaarawi and Ceza Nabarawi, came back to Egypt unveiled as a proclamation to Egyptian society.